 Q: What brands do you carry?

-A: We are fully authorized retailers for Baby, the Stars Shine Bright, Alice and the Pirates, SEX POT ReVeNGe, ALGONQUINS, Atelier-Pierrot, Victorian maiden, Putumayo, Innocent World, Hellcat Punks, SUPER LOVERS, VOLTAGE, Morrigan New York and Maxicimam.
+A: We are fully authorized retailers for Baby, the Stars Shine Bright, Alice and the Pirates, SEX POT ReVeNGe, Atelier-Pierrot, Victorian maiden, Putumayo, Innocent World, SUPER LOVERS, VOLTAGE, and Morrigan New York.
 We carry the most brands - and the most popular brands - of any Japanese street fashion store in the United States.

 Q: Do you ever run sales?

 A: We do have a continuously running and updated sale section on our web site, and we occasionally run special sales.
-We probably do it less often than other stores, though.
-Our inventory usually doesn't stay in stock long enough.
+We probably do it less often than other stores, though, for a variety of reasons.

 Q: Do you buy used clothes?